-Dr. Doug Goodman is a Professor and Program Head of Public & Nonprofit Management in the School of Economic, Political, and Policy Sciences at The University of Texas at Dallas.
+Dr. Doug Goodman is a Professor of Public & Nonprofit Management in the School of Economic, Political, and Policy Sciences at The University of Texas at Dallas.
 He is also an inaugural John C. Stennis Fellow at the John C. Stennis Institute of Government and Community Development at Mississippi State University.

 Dr. Goodman's main teaching and research area focuses on public human resource management and public administration.
 Dr. Goodman has been at UTD since 2010.
 Prior to that he worked at Mississippi State University where he received his department's Outstanding Professor award twice (2004 and 2007).
 He was nominated for the Alumni Graduate Teaching Award in 2003 and the Graduate Student Mentor Award in the College of Arts & Sciences in 2007.
 He has directed a number of Ph.D. dissertations and serves on many other dissertation committees.
 Dr. Goodman is the Chair for the Section on Personnel and Labor Relations at ASPA.